A fault-tolerant non-Clifford gate for the surface code in two dimensions: Methods

 We suppose a local error model acting on the qubits of the spacetime of the non-Clifford process.
 For suitably low error rate we can characterise the errors as occurring in small, local, well-separated regions~\cite{Grimmett99, Gacs86, Gray01}.
 The just-in-time gauge fixing decoder will spread this error.
 Given the spread is controlled, we can show that a global renormalisation-group decoder~\cite{Harrington04, Bravyi13b} will correct the errors that remain after the gauge-fixing process.
 Our argument can be regarded as an extension of the threshold theorem presented in Ref.~\cite{Bravyi13b}.
 As such, we will adopt several definitions and results presented in~\cite{Bravyi13b}.
 We will also keep our notation consistent with this work where possible.

 We divide the system into sites; small local groups of qubits specified on a cubic lattice.
-We consider an independent and identically distributed error model where a Pauli error occurs on a given qubit with probability $\varepsilon$.
+We consider an independent and identically distributed error model where a Pauli error occurs on a site with probability $p_0$.
 We say that a site has experienced an error if one or more of the qubits has experienced an error.
-Given a constant number of qubits per site, $N$, then a site experiences an error with constant probability $p_0 = 1 - (1-\varepsilon)^N$.
+Given a constant number of qubits per site, $N$, then the likelihood a site experiences an error $p_0 = 1 - (1-\varepsilon)^N$ is constant where each qubit of the system experiences an error with constant probability $\varepsilon$.
 We consider a Pauli error $E$ drawn from the probability distribution described by the noise model.
 We will frequently abuse notation by using $ E $ to denote both a Pauli operator, and the set of sites that support $E$.

 The syndrome of an error $E$ is denoted $ \sigma(E) $.
 It denotes the set of defects caused by $E$.
 We say that a subset of defects of a syndrome can be neutralised if a Pauli operator can be applied such that all of the defects are neutralised without adding any new defects.
 We may also say that any such subset of the syndrome is neutral.

-The separation between points is measured using the $\ell_\infty$ metric, and we say that a subset of sites $M$ are $r$-connected if and only if $M$ cannot be separated into two disjoint proper subsets separated by a distance more than $r$.
-The $\Delta$-neighbourhood are the sites that lie up to a distance $\Delta$ from a region $\rho$ together with the sites enclosed within region $\rho$ itself.
+Defects lie at locations, or sites, $u = (u_x, u_y,u_t)$ in $2+1$-dimensional spacetime.
+The separation between two sites is measured using the $\ell_\infty$ metric where the distance between sites $u $ and $v $, denoted $|u-v|$ is such that $|u-v| = \min(|u_x-v_x|,\, |u_y - v_y|,\,| u_t - v_t|)$.
+We will be interested in regions of spacetime that contain a collection of points $M$.
+The diameter of $M$ is equal to $\max_{u,v \in M} |u-v|$.
+We say that a subset of points $M$ is $r$-connected if and only if $M$ cannot be separated into two disjoint proper subsets separated by a distance more than $r$.The $\Delta$-neighbourhood is the subset of sites that lie up to a distance $\Delta$ from a region $\rho$ together with the sites enclosed within region $\rho$ itself.
 Given that we have a local model in spacetime, defects appear on sites within the one-neighbourhood of the sites of the error $E$.
 The following argument relies heavily on the notion of a chunk at a given length scale $Q$.

 \begin{defn}[Chunk] Let $E$ be a fixed error.
 A level-$0$ chunk is an error at a single site $u\in E$.
 A non-empty subset of $E$ is called a level-$n$ chunk if it is the disjoint union of two level-$(n-1)$ chunks with diameter $\le Q^n / 2$. \end{defn}